jsoulier/sdl_earth_viewer/README.md

 4. Create a file called `cesium_ion_token.txt` in your home directory
 5. Paste the token in the file

-You should see "Successfully refreshed Cesium ion token for URL..." upon launching the executable.

 #### Assets

-Cesium Ion comes with free assets:
+Cesium Ion comes with free assets.
+To reference the assets:
 1. Go to [My Assets](https://ion.cesium.com/assets)
 2. Specify the maps you'd like to load in ImGui and click "Recreate"
 3. For terrain/imagery, use the terrain ID for "Ion Asset ID" and the imagery ID for "Ion Imagery ID"
 4. For 3D tiles, use ID for "Ion Asset ID" and `-1` for "Ion Imagery ID"
-5. You can grab more maps from [Asset Depot](https://ion.cesium.com/assetdepot) but I haven't tested it much
+5. You can grab more maps from the [Asset Depot](https://ion.cesium.com/assetdepot) but I haven't tested it much

 #### Windows